NateEag/.emacs.d/readme.rst

 Like all art forms, programming has technique.

-Despite the grumbling from the graphical language crowd, most programming comes down to entering, reading, and changing plain text in files.

-Thus, a programmer should manipulate text fluidly and effortlessly, the way a pianist plays arpeggios and scales.

 A musician's technique is how he makes the instrument produce sound.
+A painter's technique is how she puts paint on the canvas.
 A programmer's technique is how he gives the computer instructions.

+Despite the grumbling from the graphical language crowd, most programming comes down to entering, reading, and changing plain text in files.

+Thus, a programmer should manipulate text fluidly and effortlessly, the way a pianist plays arpeggios or a painter wields a brush.

 Changing editors for each language complicates technique.
 Eclipse for Java, PyCharm for Python, Sublime for JavaScript...
 The keystrokes for editing a